Patient information leaflets

 The leaflets on this page are created by healthcare professionals, but they do not replace the guidance provided by the clinical team treating you.

-If you are unsure about any aspects of your treatment or care, ask them to explain.
+If you are unsure about any aspects of your treatment or care, ask the clinical team to explain.

 You can find more information on transfusion, including some of the risks, here: